SRGSSR/pillarbox-android/pillarbox-player/docs/README.md

 val chapterAt: Chapter? = player.getChapterAtPosition(10_000L)
 ```

-Chapters can be added at anytime to the player inside MediaItem.mediaMetadata.
+Chapters can be added at anytime to the player inside `MediaItem.mediaMetadata`:

 ```kotlin
 val mediaMetadata = MediaMetadata.Builder()